 Touchless faucets are smart kitchen gadgets created to provide convenience and functionality to your life.
 It doesn’t hurt that they add a sleek and futuristic look to take your kitchen to a whole new level.
 Ahead, get our top tips on choosing the best touchless kitchen faucet for your needs and budget—and don’t miss our roundup of favorites, below!

-- BEST OVERALL: Moen Arbor Motionsense Touchless Faucet
+- BEST OVERALL: Moen Arbor Motionsense Pulldown Kitchen Faucet

-- BEST BANG FOR THE BUCK: DELTA FAUCET Leland Single-Handle Touch Faucet
+- BEST BANG FOR THE BUCK: DELTA FAUCET Leland Touch Kitchen Sink Faucet

-- EASIEST TO USE: Moen Brantford Motionsense Faucet
+- EASIEST TO USE: Moen Brantford Motionsense Touchless Kitchen Faucet

 The Advantages of Owning the Best Touchless Kitchen Faucet

 A touchless kitchen faucet is a smart appliance that uses motion sensor technology to activate the water flow.
 With a wave of your hand or a pan near the sensor, the water will turn on and off.
 This technology is commonly used in public restrooms to eliminate the need to touch handles.

 Hands-free faucets are making their way into kitchens across the country due to their convenience and adaptability.
 They look just like conventional faucets and homeowners can install most without the help of a plumber.
 Additionally, touchless options are water-efficient.
 A traditional faucet allowed to run continuously can use up to two gallons of water per minute, whereas a touchless version will only emit water if triggered.
 Here are some other benefits of using a touchless faucet:

 - Hands-free activation requires no touching to turn on the water, which is very helpful, especially when your hands are full or dirty.